Last Updated on December 21, 2020

 Once you determine that, spend your money accordingly.

 If giving is important to you, prioritize who is on your gift-giving list.
 Sure it’d be nice to include everyone in your life, but unfortunately, not everyone is going to make the cut.

-If you haven’t already done so, figure out how much you can actually afford to spend on the holidays – without getting yourself into debt or financial trouble!
+If you haven’t already done so, figure out how much you can actually afford to spend on your holiday shopping – without getting yourself into debt or financial trouble!

 Then taking your priorities into account, start assigning the amount you can spend on each category, person, or activity.
 Make sure your total doesn’t exceed what your budget allows.
 If it does, take another look at what’s important to you, and try again until you can make it work.